maxitg/SetReplace/README.md

 Out[] = {1, 1, 1, 1, 1, 1, 2, 1, 1, 1, 2, 1, 2}
 ```

-A neat example of using `"AllEventsRuleIndices"` is coloring events in a causal graph differently depending on which rule they correspond to.
-With this visualization one can see, for instance, that the outputs of the second rule in the example above are never used in any further inputs:
+A neat example of using `"AllEventsRuleIndices"` is coloring events in a causal graph differently depending on the corresponding rule.
+With this visualization, one can see, for instance, that the outputs of the second rule in the example above are never used in any further inputs:
 ```
 In[] := With[{evolution =
    WolframModel[{{{1, 1, 2}} -> {{2, 2, 1}, {2, 3, 2}, {1, 2,